DePayFi/web3-payments/README.md

   toAddress: String (e.g. '0x65aBbdEd9B937E38480A50eca85A8E4D2c8350E4')
   fee: Object (e.g. undefined or fee object)
   feeAmount: BigNumber (e.g. <BigNumber '2100000000000000000'>)
+  protocl: String (e.g. '1.5%')
+  protocolAmount: BigNumber (e.g. <BigNumber '2100000000000000000'>)
   exchangeRoutes: Array (list of exchange routes offering to convert )
-  currentAllowance: BigNumber (e.g. <BigNumber '2100000000000000000'>)
-  approvalRequired: Boolean (e.g. true)
-  approvalTransaction: Transaction (to approve the fromToken being used from the payment router to perform the payment)
   directTransfer: Boolean (e.g. true)
+  currentRouterAllowance: BigNumber (e.g. <BigNumber '2100000000000000000'>)
+  currentPermit2Allowance: BigNumber (e.g. <BigNumber '2100000000000000000'>)
+  getRouterApprovalTransaction: async (options)=> Transaction (see @depay/web3-wallets)
+  getPermit2ApprovalTransaction: async (options)=> Transaction (see @depay/web3-wallets)
+  getPermit2ApprovalSignature: async ()=> SignatureTransferSignature
   getTransaction: async (options)=> Transaction (see @depay/web3-wallets for details), options can contain { wallet }
 }
 ```

-`approvalRequired`: indicates if a upfront token approval is required in order to perform the payment, make sure you execute `approve` before executing the payment transaction itself.

-`currentAllowance`: provides the current set allowance as BigNumber.

 `directTransfer`: indicates if the payment does not require any swapping/exchanging.

+`currentRouterAllowance`: provides the current set allowance for the payment router as BigNumber.

+`currentPermit2Allowance`: provides the current set allowance for permit2 as BigNumber.

+`getRouterApprovalTransaction`: transaction to approve the fromToken being used from the payment router to perform the payment.
+Setting options to `{ limited: true }` only approves the amount required instead of a max. approval.

+`getPermit2ApprovalTransaction`: transaction to approve the fromToken being used from the payment router using permit2 to perform the payment.

+`getPermit2ApprovalSignature`: receive the permit2 signature transfer signature that can be passed to getTransaction({ signature }).

 See [@depay/web3-wallets](https://github.com/DePayFi/web3-wallets#sendtransaction) for details about the transaction format.